Patrick Cooper Hunt: An Irish Refugee's Story

 The ship Wyoming, part of the Cope Line of Philadelphia.
 Constructed in 1845 By John Vaughan & Sons of Philadelphia, the Wyoming would have been newer and perhaps quite a bit more seaworthy than many of the "coffin ships" that brought Irish immigrants to America. (source Wyoming Trails and Tales

 Secret societies and an entire political party emerged in opposition to Irish immigration.
 The Irish were the "wrong religion" because they were Catholic.
 Nativists believed their religion was incompatible with American Values.
-Sound familiar?

 The Know Nothings used fears of Irish immigration and conspiracy theories of Papal armies to gain power in statehouses and Congress in the 1850s.
 The Know Nothings electing governors, over 100 congressmen and ran a Presidential candidate that got 20 percent of the vote.
 They enacted laws to restrict voting rights of the Irish.